terriblefire/terriblefire-binaries/esp8266/README.md

 Windows can flash these modules with https://github.com/nodemcu/nodemcu-flasher.

 YOU NEED BOTH FIRMWARE FILES.
 Dont ask which one to flash.
-Its both and at the the addresses in the firmware.
+Its both and at the the addresses in the firmware file names.

 2. Then follow the instructions on the esp_slip_router page to setup you wifi settings.